 Why I Pick the Small

 I know choosing the misfits is not economically profitable but that’s part of me… I love them.
-They are all beautiful in their own ways… Sometimes they don’t make it.
-There may come a time where they will need to be put down.
-However, for now, I get to enjoy them for the time that God has appointed… and they will leave when He chooses.
-For now, I get to love them, cherish them and thank God for the blessings he gives us.
+They are all beautiful in their own ways.
+Sometimes they don’t make it.
+There are times when it is best to put down unwell or handicapped chickens.
+However, this time, I got to enjoy these particular ones for the time God has given me.